Da Vinci Resolve Video Editor

 Overloading Projects

-A typical misstep in Da Vinci Resolve Video Editor is adding too many effects:
+A typical misstep in Da Vinci Resolve Video Editor is adding multiple transitions:

 Ignoring Audio